 - Ribo Bhumpa Monastery is a Nyingma Pa sect stupa that was founded more than a thousand years ago by Jigdre Nyima Gyaltsen and Lama Tenzin Targye.
 It is located Dho Tarap Village of Dolpo and is constructed in the shape of a vase known as Bumpa or Bhumpa which one of eight sacred symbols of Buddhism.

 - Yangtsher Gompa is a beautiful monastery located in Nisal Village, Upper Dolpo.
 This stupa is the oldest monastery in Dolpo which belongs to the Nyingma Pa sect which was built by Choegyal Pasang and Sonam Lodro.
 There are many monuments of several Buddhist deities and next to the main shrine, a room with nine stupas of eight healing Buddha is found which makes the gumba unique.

 - Shey Gompa is a majestic monastery located at the base of Crystal Mountain.
 This stupa is the first Kagyupa sect monastery which was found during the 11th century by Lama Ten-szin-Ra-Pa.

-- Samling Gompa is a 900 years old monastery which is the most important and oldest Bon monastery.
+- Samling Gompa is a 900 years old monastery that is the most important and oldest Bon monastery.
 It is also known as Yangton Gompa and was built by Gyaltsen Rinchen.